lephare-photoz/lephare/README.md

 If you have any problems using pip install please consider creating an issue and informing us what system you are using in order to help us improve robustness.

+## Ancillary data files and environment variables
+The legacy code LePHARE has been split into two repositorie: (lephare)(https://github.com/lephare-photoz/lephare?tab=readme-ov-file) and (lephare-data)(https://github.com/lephare-photoz/lephare-data).
+The module `data_retrieval` helps the user with downloading the latter, based on the setting of the environment variable `LEPHAREDIR`.
+A second environment variable, `LEPHAREWORK`, controls where intermediary files are saved to and retrieved from, during LePHARE execution.

 ## Example usage

 We provide a number of [Jupyter notebooks](docs/notebooks/) demonstrating various aspects of the Python code.